Large site logo

 Hamas Invaded Israel on 7 October 2023

 It sent some 1,000 fighters in.
 Some breached the fences and went in on foot or in ground vehicles; some hit the beaches in motorboats; and some flew down in motorized parasails.
 They attacked in the early hours of a Jewish holiday, brutally killing 1,200 people in the south of Israel and taking 250 hostages.
-These atrocities were quickly condemned by every nation.
+These atrocities were quickly condemned by most nations.
+In the Middle East, Egypt, Jordan and Saudi Arabia urged restraint: Iran and its coalition officially remained silent.

 Troubling aspects of this are that Israel's leaders, inchuding Netanyahu, knew of Hamas's plans for this invasion and discounted them; that Egypt's intelligence professionals warned Israel three days in advance; and that Netanyahu had supported Hamas for years to stave off a two-state solution for Palestine.